Openings in the Upper Lip and Roof of the Mouth (Cleft Lip and Cleft Palate) in Newborns: What to Know

 Feeding

-- If you are breastfeeding your baby, talk with a lactation specialist who can help you with:
+- If you're breastfeeding your baby, talk with a lactation specialist who can help you with:

-- If you are bottle-feeding, work with a feeding specialist who can help you with:
+- If you're bottle-feeding, work with a feeding specialist who can help you with:

 General instructions

 Keep all follow-up visits.
-This is important.
-Babies with cleft lip or cleft palate must be monitored to make sure they are drinking enough fluid and gaining weight.
+This is important to make sure your baby is drinking enough milk and gaining weight.

 Contact a health care provider if: